 How are the Christmas trees recycled and how is the money raised?

-Now in its 11th year, the Christmas Tree Recycling campaign has raised an incredible £171,635 to support the vital care of patients facing incurable illness in east Kent.
-In January 2022, we expanded the campaign to the Canterbury and Thanet areas too; collecting more than 2,250 real Christmas trees and raising in excess of £42,000 thanks to your kind donations.
+Now in its 12th year, the Christmas Tree Recycling campaign has raised an incredible £229,426 to support the vital care of patients facing incurable illness in east Kent.
+In January 2021, we expanded the campaign to the Canterbury and Thanet areas too.
+In total, in 2023 we collected more than 3,150 real Christmas trees and raising in excess of £57,000 thanks to your kind donations.

 Companies pledge support